Tony runs community music sessions, both singing and instrumental,

 such as the elderly, refugees and asylum seekers, the homeless, ‘excluded’ youth,

 Here’s a recent testimonial :

-“Tony has sung with our patients who have a range of mental health needs and /or dementia for the past year.
+“Tony has sung with our patients who have a range of mental health needs and /or dementia for the past 3 years.
 His visits evoke excitement and pleasure.
-He customises his songs for audience requests and allows scat and improvisation as the songs are expanded or tempos change depending on mood.
+He customises his songs for audience requests and allow improvisation as the songs are expanded or tempos change depending on mood.
 Tony interacts with patients with a thoughtful and warm demeanour and is inclusive for our less vocal singers working with percussion and rhythm.